Rotceh Aguilar

-Rotceh Américo Aguilar Rupany (born 12 June 2001) is a Peruvian footballer who plays as a right-back for Peruvian Primera División side Deportivo Municipal.
+Rotceh Américo Aguilar Rupany (born 12 June 2001) is a Peruvian footballer who plays as a right-back for Comerciantes Unidos.

 Career

 Club career

 Aguilar played for Esther Grande and Deportivo Municipal during his time as a youth player.
 He got his professional for Deportivo Municipal in the Peruvian Primera División on 2 March 2019 against Deportivo Binacional.
 Aguilar played as a centre back the whole game, which Municipal lost 3–0.
 He made a total of five appearances for the club in the 2019 season.

 On 16 November 2021, Aguilar signed a contract extension until the end of 2022.
+In June 2023, Aguilar joined Alianza Atlético.

+After six months without a club, Los Chankas confirmed in June 2024 that Aguilar had signed with the club.
+Ahead of the 2025 season, Aguilar moved to Comerciantes Unidos.

 International career

 During 2019, Aguilar was called up for the Peru U18 national team a few times.
 In June 2020, Aguilar was also called up for the Peru national under-20 football team.
 He made it to the final squad, which was announced at the end of August 2020.